- Pricing & Cost Optimization

 AWS EDP Qualifications

-- Term length: Usually a three-year term.
+- Term length: Usually a 1 to 5 year term is standard.

 In terms of contract duration, AWS favors long-term commitments.
 A single 3-year term may be more viable than three 1-year terms for the same purchase commitment for EDP Customers in two ways.

 First, the longer-term duration qualifies for a higher discount bracket.
 Secondly, the limitations associated with underspending/overspending EDP AWS commitments only apply with respect to the full term duration.